dmitrynikol/personal-stuff/code-conventions.md

 }
 ```

-### XML and GWT guidelines
+### GWT guidelines
-This is not only an entirely coding convention it’s also some explanation and recommendation on how to architect some of the features.
+This is not an entirely coding convention it’s some explanation and recommendation on how to architect some of the features.

 Examples